vishal-kumawat-appinventiv/e-composer-AI2680/README.md

   "react-router-dom": "^6.26.2",
 }
 ```

+### 2.6 HeroSection Annimations

+- useAnnimations is a custom hook that triggers the animation on the component.
+- Annimations are triggred on components mounting and unmounting , for both Blog Listing Page and Contact Us Page.
+- After triggering the animation, the component is rendered with the animation using the transition-transform property from TailwindCSS.

 <br/>
 <br/>

 ## 3. Approaches Used while Development

 ### 3.1 Context API

 - Context API is a feature in React that allows you to share data between components without passing props down the tree.
 - Not used Redux or any other state management library because the data is static and not dynamic.
 - For synonymous data handling, Context API is a good choice , and also a inbuild feature in React.